 the south.
 When up here you will realize that this bluff

-the lines the north side of the American River represents the first significant landrise across the Sacramento
+lines the north side of the American River, representing the first significant landrise across the Sacramento

 Valley all the way to the coastal foothills.

 On well recognized landmark up here is the hanging tree.
 This oak tree has half of its root system exposed in the air as the bluff edge has slowly eroded underneath.
 It is only a matter time before some significant enough storms undermines the ground that this oak stands on.
 It can be a nice tree to photograph at both sunrise or sunset, depending on the lighting, clouds, or fog off the river you may have to work with.